KyloReneo/go-blog/README.md

 A simple blog using Gin and MySQL

-Directories description:
+# Directories description:

-assets:
+- ## assets:

--------Include all assets of the project like styles, images, logos and etc.
+  Include all assets of the project like styles, images, logos and etc.

-cmd:
+- ## cmd:

--------Include all commandline files like migrate, serve and etc.
+  Include all commandline files like migrate, serve and etc.

-config:
+- ## config:

--------Configuration files for the app.
+  Configuration files for the app.

-internal:
+- ## internal:

--------Include core app files like modules and helpers and any internal files.
+  Include core app files like modules and helpers and any internal files.

-pkg:
+- ## pkg:

--------Include custom packages developed for this project.
+  Include custom packages developed for this project.
+#
+# How to run:
+  - ## run manually:
+        make start
+  - ## run in developer mode:
+        make developer mode